- Practice Areas

 If your doctor determines that you are ready to return to work on light duty, make sure you call your attorney and let them know before you sign anything.
 In Georgia, the law requires your employer to obtain a written statement from your doctor detailing exactly what type of light-duty work you are able to do.
 Your employer is then required to give you 10 days notice of your new position, and you have 15 days to try the job.
 If you determine you are unable to perform your duties during this time period, you are allowed to quit and request the insurer to restart your weekly benefits.

 Workers’ compensation laws can be complicated, and each person’s situation is unique.
 If you have been injured at work, call a trusted attorney immediately.
 We have worked on numerous workers’ compensation cases in Georgia and are well versed in Georgia law.
-Give us a call at (404)259-7635 today or visit our website to schedule your free consultation.
+Give us a call at (404)259-7635 today or visit our Atlanta personal injury attorneys to schedule your free consultation.